-The accommodation crisis in South Africa is exacerbated by barriers to accommodation as a consequence of high levels of poverty and outdated regulatory processes that supported social exclusion and segregation during the apartheid era of South African governance.
-During the apartheid era, people with disabilities were, and continue to be, excluded from mainstream society, experiencing difficulty in accessing their fundamental human rights.
+The accommodation crisis in South Africa is exacerbated by barriers to accommodation partly because of high levels of poverty and outdated regulatory processes that supported social exclusion and segregation during the apartheid era of South African governance People with disabilities were, and continue to be, excluded from mainstream society, having trouble in accessing their fundamental human rights.
 Within this context, there is a strong relationship between barriers to access of services and accommodation for vulnerable women, children, the youth, people with disabilities and poverty.